 - Continue implementing risk management measures and follow up processes with regard to non-responsive suppliers or suppliers working with undocumented suppliers according to current information from the RMI's RMAP program. - As described in our Conflict Minerals Policy, to the extent that we have reason to believe that any of our 3TG suppliers source, or potentially source, such minerals from facilities that may, directly or indirectly, support the on-going conflict in the DRC or the other Covered Countries, we encourage such suppliers to establish an alternative source of 3TG sourcing that does not support such conflict, as outlined in the OECD Guidance.
-This engagement is important to us as we are committed to discouraging the propagation of human rights abuses in our supply chain.
-It should be noted, however, that as of December 31, 2019, none of our In-Scope Suppliers sourced from smelters or refiners from the DRC or other Covered Countries, according to the information provided in their CMRT declarations to the Company. - Continue to include or attempt to include a conflict minerals flow-down clause in new or renewed supplier contracts. - Continue to direct our suppliers through our website and direct communications to information and training resources with the goal of maintaining a 100% response rate and improving the content of the supplier's survey responses. - Request suppliers to procure materials through validated smelters or refiners pursuant to the RMI or other approved resources and request suppliers to take mitigating actions in case they do not.

-- Continue to validate supplier responses using information collected via independent conflict-free smelter or refiner validation programs, such RMI's RMAP program. - Continue to engage in regular and ongoing risk assessment through our suppliers' annual data submissions.
+This engagement is important to us as we are committed to discouraging the propagation of human rights abuses in our supply chain. - Continue to include or attempt to include a conflict minerals flow-down clause in new or renewed supplier contracts. - Continue to direct our suppliers through our website and direct communications to information and training resources with the goal of maintaining a 100% response rate and improving the content of the supplier's survey responses. - Request suppliers to procure materials through validated smelters or refiners pursuant to the RMI or other approved resources and request suppliers to take mitigating actions in case they do not. - Continue to validate supplier responses using information collected via independent conflict-free smelter or refiner validation programs, such RMI's RMAP program. - Continue to engage in regular and ongoing risk assessment through our suppliers' annual data submissions.